tastyegg/ChickenFight/README.md

 # ChickenFight

-Created by Dinesh Singh, Kevin Zheng, and Jonatan Wu
+Created by Dinesh Singh, Kevin Zeng, and Jonatan Wu

 A silly, frantic game based on the never-ending conflict between two chickens.
 This is the initial release version of our game.